swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 This output tells us that `patient_data` refers to an array of double precision floating-point numbers.
-This is the default numeric data type in Matlab.
-If you want to store other numeric data types, you need to tell Matlab explicitly.
+This is the default numeric data type in MATLAB.
+If you want to store other numeric data types, you need to tell MATLAB explicitly.
 For example, the command,

 ~~~
 x = int16(325);